amithgopi/MaxBandwidthPass/Readme.md

 To execute the program, from the same directory, run:
     ./main
+Or alternatively on linux (Ubuntu) distributions, run the main.o executable bundled with the code

 To change any of these, update the main file, recompile and execute.